Nuitka/Nuitka/Developer_Manual.rst

   Full compatibility, even where it's stupid, i.e. do not provide information, even if available, in order to assert maximum compatibility.
-Intended to control level of compatibility to absurd.
+Intended to control the level of compatibility to absurd.

 * ``experimental_mode``